Adjust the Character Shape

 - The Fitted Section contains all Sliders which affect Fitted Mesh Bones (Collision Volume Bones).

-- The Extended section is the collection of sliders which affect the Bento Bones.
+- The Extended section is the collection of sliders which affect the Extended Bones.

 - The Skeleton section (see image) contains all sliders which affect the bone length of the Avastar character.

-- On top of the list (in the Section Header) you see a Reset button.
-This button will reset all shape sliders of the current Section to its factory defaults.
+- On top of the list (in the Section Header) you see a green dot (a button actually).
+When clicked this button resets all shape sliders of the current Section to its factory defaults.

 - Each slider can be dragged, or you can click on it and then type in a number.

-- If a slider has been changed then you see a reset icon right to the slider.
+- If a slider has been changed then you see a green dot (reset button) right to the slider.
 Clicking on that icon resets the slider to its default value.

 Bake to Mesh: